As of the posting of this article: According to the Gregorian calendar, the year is 2019.

 Thus, May 1, 2019, will mark the start of Crown Prince Naruhito’s reign as Emperor Naruhito and the beginning of the new 令和 (Reiwa) era.

-The reason why we are discussing this transition here at LofZOdyssey Anime Reviews is to give a little retrospective over the last three decades of anime.
+The reason why we are discussing this transition here on Anime Hajime is to give a little retrospective over the last three decades of anime.

 Please remember, the Heisei era began during a time where floppy discs, VHS tapes, landlines, and basic cable were cutting edge technology.
 Now at Heisei’s close, we live in a world where your top-of-the-line smartphone (a device inconceivable thirty-one years ago) will become outdated in just a few months.